 '''

 OIDCClaimPrefix "OIDC-"

 OIDCResponseType "id_token"

 OIDCScope "openid email profile"

-OIDCProviderMetadataURL https://accounts.google.com/.well-known/openidconfiguration
+OIDCProviderMetadataURL https://accounts.google.com/.well-known/openid-

-OIDCOAuthVerifyJwksUri https://www.googleapis.com/oauth2/v3/certs

-OIDCClientID <openid_client_id>

-OIDCClientSecret <openid_client_secret>

-OIDCCryptoPassphrase <random string>

-OIDCRedirectURI https://sp.keystone.example.org/v3/redirect_uri

-'''
+→configuration '''

 OIDCScope is the list of attributes that the user will authorize the Identity Provider to send to the Service Provider.
 OIDCClientID and OIDCClientSecret must be generated and obtained from the Identity Provider.
 OIDCProviderMetadataURL is a URL from which the Service Provider will fetch the Identity Providers metadata.
-OIDCOAuthVerifyJwksUri is a URL from which the Service Provider will download the public key from the Identity Provider to check if the users access token is valid or not, this configuration must be used while using the AuthType auth-openidc, when using the AuthType openid-connect and the OIDCProviderMetadataURL is configured, this property will not be necessary.
+OIDCOAuthVerifyJwksUri is a URL from which the Service Provider will download the public key from the Identity Provider to check if the users access token is valid or not, this configuration must be used while using the AuthType auth-openide, when using the AuthType openid-connect and the OIDCProviderMetadataURL is configured, this property will not be necessary.
 OIDCRedirectURI is a vanity URL that must point to a protected path that does not have any content, such as an extension of the protected federated auth path.
-It should not match any Keystone API endpoints or mod\auth\openidc will handle requests to the endpoint instead of Keystone.
-This can lead to unusual errors and behaviors from Keystone.

-If using a mod\wsgi version less than 4.3.0, then the OIDCClaimPrefix must be specified to have only alphanumerics or a dash (-).
-This is because mod\wsgi blocks headers that do not fit this criteria.
+Note: If using a mod_wsgi version less than 4.3.0, then the OIDCClaimPrefix must be specified to have only alphanumerics or a dash (-).
+This is because mod_wsgi blocks headers that do not fit this criteria.